 The Company's accounting for the Tax Cuts and Jobs Act (H.R.
-1), (the "Tax Act") is provisional.
+1), (the "Tax Act") continues to be provisional.
 As of December 31, 2017, the Company recorded a gross provisional obligation of \$113 for the one-time tax imposed on the unremitted earnings of non-U.S. subsidiaries.
+During the three and nine months ended September 30, 2018, the Company recorded an additional charge of \$4 to adjust provisional amounts related to the transition tax.
 The Company expects to be able to use foreign tax credit carryforwards to satisfy this obligation.
 The Company has not completed its assessment of the impact of the Tax Act on state taxable income and any related state tax loss carryforwards but does not expect the Tax Act to have a material impact on related valuation allowances.
-The Company has not made any additional measurement-period adjustments related to these items during the six months ended June 30, 2018.
-The Company continues to review the technical interpretations of the Tax Act and other applicable laws, monitor legislative changes, review U.S. state guidance as issued and obtain the information necessary to complete the calculation of the obligation and expects to complete its analysis during the fourth quarter of 2018.
+The Company continues to review the technical interpretations of the Tax Act and other applicable laws, monitor legislative changes, review U.S. state guidance as issued and obtain the information necessary to complete the calculation of the obligation and will complete its analysis during the fourth quarter of 2018.